delacrixmorgan/python-and-ladders/guide/stage-1.md

 println("Goodbye Cruel World")
 ```

-Try to get this to print in your Terminal, I am using Microsoft Visual Code as my IDE.
+Try to get this to print in your Terminal.

 ### 1 - If Statement